-At the end of the day, either system is far better than buying normal brands that are packaged in disposable plastic (even the natural, supposedly eco-friendly brands are full of plastic packaging).
+At the end of the day, either system is far better than buying normal brands that are packaged in disposable plastic (even the natural, supposedly eco-friendly brands in grocery stores are full of plastic packaging).
 And either one saves you money in the long-run.

 As I mentioned above, I’m sticking with Cleancult for most products (especially anything involving a bottle).
 Both companies have made a lot of changes in 2020.
 In my opinion, Cleancult products have mostly gotten better, while Blueland’s have gotten worse.

-But for me personally, either is better than dealing with homemade recipes.
+And for me, personally, either is better than dealing with DIY recipes.
 I’m trying to make my life simpler with these zero-waste changes, not do science experiments in my kitchen with orange peels and baking soda and vinegar.
 But that’s just me.